 Benedict Smith chats to Family Holiday Association's Head of Programmes, John Kinnear, about the role of holidays in connecting families, improving mental health and getting kids to put down their tech

-When you think of being on a family holiday, you may envision scenes of sunbathing by palm-fringed swimming pools, strolls along bustling promenades, sitting on beaches making sandcastles, or snuggling around roaring fires in the middle of nowhere.
+When you think of being on a family holiday, you may envision scenes of sunbathing by palm-fringed swimming pools, strolling along bustling promenades, sitting on beaches making sandcastles, or snuggling around roaring fires in the middle of nowhere.

 Yet while holidays have long been considered a luxury, they could play a far more important role in our lives - both immediate and long term - than we realise.